 Martha Wainwright's "Bloody Motherfucking Asshole" is about her father Loudon Wainwright III.

-Demi Lovato's song "For The Love Of a Daughter" is about her biological fathers drinking & abusiveness, directed at him.
-Including lines like "Lied to your flesh & your blood, put your hands on the ones that you swore you loved." and says "You're hopeless" is part of the chorus.
+Demi Lovato's song "For The Love Of a Daughter" is about her biological father's drinking & abusiveness, directed at him.
+It includes lines like "Lied to your flesh & your blood, put your hands on the ones that you swore you loved," and says "You're hopeless" as part of the chorus.

 A bittersweet example is Martin Simpson's Never any good, where the narrator is saying his dad was no use, but without those traits he'd have never been born

 You were never any good with money / couldn't even hold a job / not steady enough for the office / not hard enough for the hod ...
 If you'd have been a practical man / If you'd have been forewarned / you would have seen that it never would work / And I would have never been born

 James Durbin's song "Screaming" has him calling out his parents for being "liars" because they said that his life would improve with time.